Your Directors present their Report together with the audited financial statements ofyour Company for the year ended 31st March 2020.

 Your Directors are pleased to recommend a dividend of Rs.
-7.50 per Ordinary (Equity)Share of the face value of Rs.
-5 each on the enhanced Share Capital payable to those Shareholderswhose names appear in the Register of Members as on the Book Closure Date.The equity dividend outgo for the Financial Year 2017-18 inclusive of tax on distributedprofits (after reducing the tax on distributed profits of Rs.
-69.52 crores on thedividends declared by subsidiaries as of the date of this report and receivable during thecurrent Financial Year 2018-19) would absorb a sum of Rs.
-1054.53 crores [as against Rs.927.62 crores comprising the dividend of Rs.
-13 per Ordinary (Equity) Share of the facevalue of Rs.
-5 each and tax thereon paid for the previous year].
+2.35 per Ordinary (Equity)Share of the face value of Rs.
+5 each on the Share Capital payable to those Shareholderswhose names appear in the Register of Members as on the Book Closure Date.
+Dividend issubject to approval of members at the ensuing Annual General Meeting and shall be subjectto deduction of tax at source.
+The equity dividend outgo for the Financial Year 2019-20would absorb a sum of Rs.
+292.15 crores [as against Rs.
+1187.35 crores comprising thedividend of Rs.
+8.50 per Ordinary (Equity) Share of the face value of Rs.
+5 each on theenhanced share capital and tax thereon paid for the previous year].
 Further the Board ofyour Company decided not to transfer any amount to the General Reserve for the year underreview.

 Dividend Distribution Policy

 The Dividend Distribution Policy containing the requirements mentioned in Regulation43A of the Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 is attached as Annexure I and forms part of this AnnualReport.

 The Consolidated Financial Statements of the Company its subsidiaries associates andjoint ventures prepared in accordance with the Companies Act 2013 and applicable